davygoat/simh-os32/README.txt

     - Log back into your kicked-off MTM sessions
     - Do not try to COMPILE or LINK in more than one session

+    That  said, I  have  'hacked'  the EOUINIT  command  to prevent  you inadvertently  using EOU  unless you  are logged  in under  the name 'EOU'.

+    - SIGNON eou,25,user1

     ***************************** WARNING ******************************

+   HELP *		help

+Whitesmiths C has a convenient alternative to EOU -:

+   CC helloc		compile and link helloc.C, and produce helloc.CSS helloc		invokes helloc.CSS to run helloc.TSK

 Switching 'directories' :-

-   SET PRIVATE n	set current account to n (like UNIX cd command) SET GROUP n		set current group to n (also like cd command) VOLUME fred/USR	set current user device to fred (also like cd) DIR /P               list PRIVATE files (cf. SET PRIVATE) DIR /G		list GROUP files (cf. SET GROUP)
+   SET PRIVATE n	set current account to n (like UNIX cd command) SET GROUP n		set current group to n (also like cd command) VOLUME fred    	set current user device to FRED (also like cd) VOLUME sys     	set current user device back to SYS DIR /P               list PRIVATE files (cf. SET PRIVATE) DIR /G		list GROUP files (cf. SET GROUP)
    DIR /S               list SYSTEM files (files owned by /0 account)